stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/03-creating-entry-list-screenlet/02-creating-the-screenlet-ui.markdown

 Screenlet's Theme:

 1. Create your Theme's folder and add it to your Xcode project.
-2. Create an XIB file, and use it to construct the UI.
+2. Create an XIB file and use it to construct the UI.
-3. Create your Theme's View class, and set it as the XIB file's custom class.
+3. Create your Theme's View class and set it as the XIB file's custom class.

 ## Creating Your Theme's Folder